-Dr. Frederick R. Appelbaum is a world expert in the research and treatment of blood cancers.
-Prior to his appointment as executive vice president and deputy director of Fred Hutchinson Cancer Research Center in September 2013, for two decades he served as senior vice president and director of the Clinical Research Division at the Hutch.
+Dr. Frederick R. Appelbaum is a world expert in the research and treatment of blood cancers and an executive vice president of Fred Hutchinson Cancer Center.

 Beyond his own research, Appelbaum has been a national leader in the conduct of clinical trials.
 In 1980, as part of SWOG Cancer Research Network, he formed the first multicenter bone marrow transplant clinical trials group.
 This concept eventually evolved into the federally funded Bone Marrow Transplant Clinical Trials Network, which he has chaired.
 For more than 20 years Appelbaum served as chair of the SWOG Leukemia Committee, which designs and conducts clinical trials for leukemia.